RazMake/ArduinoUNOMultiProgrammer/Software/SetupArduinoIDE.md

 Add, then, the URLs for the cores you want to program with the Arduino IDE.
 ![](https://raw.githubusercontent.com/RazMake/ArduinoUNOMultiProgrammer/master/Screenshots/BoardSourceSetup.png)

+## Install boards
 Once the sources are set, you need to go to the Boards Manager (Tools -> Board -> Boards Manager...):
+*Note: Board menu also has the name of the board currently setup, so it might look different than the screenshot bellow.*
 ![](https://raw.githubusercontent.com/RazMake/ArduinoUNOMultiProgrammer/master/Screenshots/OpenBoardsManager.png)
 and install the boards one at a time:
 * ATTin85